Preparing for careers

 In this step, we will look further into some of the key messages about careers and focus on how you need to prepare for the world of work.

-What do you think these could mean for you now and in the future?
-Please do share your thoughts in the comments section below.
+What were the key points you noted from the previous video, and what do you think these could mean for you now and in the future?
+Please do share your thoughts in the comments section at the end.

-A key message is that you need to understand the new knowledge, skills, and aptitudes that you will need to develop.
+A key message is that you need to understand the new knowledge, skills, and abilities that you will need to develop.
 You will need to be adaptable, flexible, willing to up-skill, and motivated to adjust to different work environments.
-Careers of the future will require particular skills and qualities.

 What level of skills and qualifications do employers want in the future?